mariegrace31/drive-easy-backend/README.md

 <!-- KEY FEATURES -->
 ### **Key Features 🏷️** <a name="key-features"></a>

-The Drive Easy App displays cars that have been fetched from our API, and allows to add, delete and reserve a car.
+The Drive Easy App displays cars that have been fetched from our API and allows you to add, delete, and reserve a car.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <br>